tux2bsd/freebsd-update-probe/README.md

 stored on disk and the "tag" from /usr/sbin/freebsd-update is authoritive.
 This "tag" file is probed by freebsd-update-probe.sh, hence the name.

-Strictly speaking the updates mention above are point level updates. freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for `/usr/sbin/freebsd-update fetch [install]`,  When a new RELEASE version is available it must be manually installed, updating to a new
+Strictly speaking the updates mentioned above are point level updates. freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for `/usr/sbin/freebsd-update fetch [install]`,  When a new RELEASE version is available it must be manually installed, updating to a new